Lygaeidae

 The bizarre and mysterious beetle-like Psamminae were formerly often placed in the Piesmatidae, but this is almost certainly incorrect.
-Their true affiliations, however, are not entirely resolved to satisfaction.
+Their true affiliations are not entirely resolved.

-Distinguishing Characteristics
+Distinguishing characteristics

 Lygaeidae are oval or elongate in body shape and have four-segmented antennae.
 Lygaeidae can be distinguished from Miridae (plant bugs) by the presence of ocelli, or simple eyes.
 They are distinguished from Coreidae (squash bugs) by the number of veins in the membrane of the front wings, as Lygaeidae have only four or five veins.

 Subfamilies and selected genera

 An incomplete list of Lygaeidae genera is subdivided as: